VolkanSah/Codey/README.md

 - ✅ ~~Everyone was a dragon~~ — Evolution system fixed
 - ✅ ~~Codey on drugs~~ — Energy calculation normalized
 - ✅ ~~Seasonal text overflow in SVG~~ — Fixed: wider box
+- ✅ some stuf if i have time.. ist test time

 ---